 - Program Description

 At ECPI University, your classroom experience is reinforced with hands-on instruction, using the same kind of technology found in the workplace.
 Create and build secure networks in Windows, Cisco, and Linux environments, and design and implement network security plans to keep hackers at bay and networks secure.
-Specifically, ECPI’s major in Cyber and Network Security with a track in Cybersecurity degree program could teach you how to:
+Specifically, ECPI’s major in Cyber and Information Security Technology with a track in Cybersecurity degree program could teach you how to:

 - Maintain security hardware and software